speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

 The Results
 -----------

-First I tried to run `foo.py` directoy with python and [poetry][poetry] to verify my logic.
+First I tried to run `foo.py` directory with python and [poetry][poetry] to verify my logic.
 Running `foo.py` directly with python resulted in the expected `"NO VENV SET"`.
 Trying to run `foo.py` directly with [poetry][poetry] via `poetry run foo.py` failed.
 It looks like [poetry][poetry] will try to run this as an application, so I had to change my command slightly to `poetry run python foo.py`.
-Adding `python` to the command resulted in outputing the path to a virtual environment in my home directory.
+Adding `python` to the command resulted in outputting the path to a virtual environment in my home directory.

 > In retrospect I failed to read the poetry documentation correctly.
 If one